CIWW

-CIWW (1310 kHz, CityNews Ottawa) is a commercial AM radio station in Ottawa, Ontario, owned by Rogers Sports & Media, and branded as CityNews Ottawa.
-It simulcasts a News/Talk radio format, along with co-owned 101.1 CJET-FM.
-The radio studios and offices are at Thurston Drive and Conroy Road in Ottawa.

-The station broadcasts at 50,000 watts, the maximum for Canadian AM stations.
-The transmitter site is on McKenna Casey Drive, near Strandherd Drive and Ontario Highway 416 in Nepean.
-To protect other stations on 1310 AM, it uses a directional antenna.
-By day it employs a two-tower array and at night a five-tower array.
-The nighttime signal is beamed mainly into Canada.
+CIWW (1310 AM) was a radio station in Ottawa, Ontario owned by Rogers Radio.
+The station was the oldest radio station in Ottawa, first signing on in 1922.
+The station broadcast at 50,000 watts, the maximum for Canadian AM stations.
+The transmitter site was on McKenna Casey Drive, near Strandherd Drive and Ontario Highway 416 in Nepean.
+To protect other stations on 1310 AM, it used a directional antenna.
+By day it employed a two-tower array and at night a five-tower array.
+The nighttime signal was beamed mainly into Canada.
+The towers were removed sometime in late 2023.